ParedesGab/PP1/README.md

 # Laxus and Thiosymbion

-Symbiosis is defined as "the living together of differently named organisms" (Debary,1879).
-This website features one extraordinary symbiotic example, the one involving the marine nematode *Laxus oneistus* and its inseparable bacterial partner, *Candidatus* Thiosymbion oneisti.
+Symbiosis is defined as "the living together of differently named organisms" (de Bary, 1879).
+This website provides knowdledge of one extraordinary symbiotic example, the one involving the free-living marine nematode *Laxus oneistus* and its inseparable bacterial partner, *Candidatus* Thiosymbion oneisti.

+For short, across this documentation they will be referred as *Laxus* and Thiosymbion. respectively.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)